How is China Building the Future of Retail in 2021: Alibaba, JD and Pinduoduo

-Under the influences of the pandemic, the retail industry in China has experienced very extreme circumstances.
-While it’s no surprise that the majority of retail business is being severely hit by the pandemic, retailers who have online businesses are not as heavily affected.
-Businesses that focus on daily necessities such as supermarkets even managed to receive some growth for their online portion.
-COVID-19 has without doubt accelerated the scale of transformation and even opened doors of opportunities for the retail industry.
+Retail in China has experienced some very extreme circumstances due to the pandemic.
+While it’s no surprise that the majority of retail businesses have been severely hit, retailers who have online businesses are not as heavily affected.
+Businesses that focus on daily necessities, such as supermarkets, even grew.
+Covid-19 has without doubt accelerated the scale of transformation and created opportunities in retail for some.

 Before the pandemic, China was already very much ahead in digital.
 We can see the presence of digital in everything from 5G, mobile payment systems, social media platforms, e-commerce, IoT, smart cities, driverless cars and buses, you name it.

 China has been particularly successful in advancing the digital scene as all parties were unified in terms of the developments to China’s digital ecosystem.
 For instance, the central government would give direction as to future initiatives and developments to be made; the public, private sectors and regular citizens would then act on it.
 Local government would execute relevant policies.
 Businesses would invest and increase employment in relevant fields.
 Citizens would work on getting upskilled so they could pursue a career in those up-and-coming fields.
 It is exactly these unified efforts that made advancements in the digital space successful in achieving the China speed that it was before the pandemic.

 It is Now Moving at “China Speed” on Steroids

 As the pandemic hits, the whole world did not have much choice but to enhance the speed of digitalization in their regions, with remote working and e-commerce being more active than ever.
 The already robust China speed was essentially on steroids after the COVID outbreak.
 The pandemic has further propelled digital developments and applications in China as we now see a surge of e-medicine, online education, service robots, etc.